bnln7/comp423-course-notes/docs/tutorials/go-setup.md

 ## Creating a New Dev Container
 ### Add Development Container Configuration
-1. In VS Code, open the `hello` directory.
+1. Open Docker and then open VS Code.
+In VS Code, open the `hello` directory.
 You can do this via: File > Open Folder.
 2. Install the **Dev Containers** extension for VS Code.
 Do so by navigating to the left side and clicking the option with the 4 squares (the extensions option).
 In the search bar, type Dev Containers.
 Of the options that appear, click install for the one that says "Dev Containers" by Microsoft.
 3. At the root of the project (`hello`), create a new directory labelled `.devcontainer`.
 Inside this newly created directory, create a new file labelled `devcontainer.json`.
 The `devcontainer.json` file defines the configuration for your development environment.
 In this file, write the following to create the correct environment for your program.
 ```